Mission: Impossible III

 Development for a third Mission: Impossible film began in 2002, with David Fincher slated to direct; he and his eventual replacement Joe Carnahan both departed by 2004, both citing creative differences.
-Abrams was hired months later at the behest of Cruise, who was a fan of Abrams' Alias (2001–2006), but this further delayed production on the film due to Abrams' contractual obligations for Alias and Lost (2006–2010), and caused prospective cast additions Kenneth Branagh, Carrie-Anne Moss, and Scarlett Johansson to depart the film.
-Principal photography began in July 2005 and lasted until that October, with filming locations including Shanghai, Berlin, Rome, Los Angeles, and the Vatican City.
+Abrams was hired months later at the behest of Cruise, who was a fan of Abrams's Alias (2001–2006), but this further delayed production on the film due to Abrams's contractual obligations for Alias and Lost (2004–2010), and caused prospective cast additions Kenneth Branagh, Carrie-Anne Moss and Scarlett Johansson to depart the film.
+Principal photography began in July 2005 and lasted until that October, with filming locations including Shanghai, Berlin, Rome, Los Angeles and Vatican City.

 Mission: Impossible III premiered at the Tribeca Film Festival on April 26, 2006, and was released in the United States by Paramount Pictures on May 5, 2006.
-It received generally positive reviews from critics, with praise for its pace, direction, Cruise and Hoffman's performance, action sequences and dark tone, which was considered as an improvement over its predecessor.
-The film grossed $398 million worldwide, becoming the eighth-highest-grossing film of 2006.
-The sequel, Mission: Impossible – Ghost Protocol, was released in 2011.
+It received generally positive reviews from critics, with praise for its pace and stunts, and was considered an improvement over its predecessors.
+The film grossed over $398 million worldwide, becoming the eighth-highest-grossing film of 2006, but became the lowest-grossing film in the franchise.
+The sequel, Ghost Protocol, was released in 2011.
+The film's storylines are continued by future sequels Fallout (2018) and The Final Reckoning (2025).